 Specify applicable (if any) limits on the amount, frequency, or duration of this service:

 Assisted Living service does not include housing or meals.
 Payment will not be made for 24 hour skilled care or supervision; room and board; costs of facility maintenance; and upkeep and improvement.
+Beneficiaries cannot concurrently bill assisted living with PCA without receiving a prior authorization from DHCF.

 A provider will not be reimbursed for assisted living services if they do not meet the “setting” requirements under 42 CFR 441.301 as verified by the Provider screening and Readiness Review process.